mstksg/inCode/copy/entries/path-integral-intro.md

 Simple: We don't know.
 But we can say that it *probably* took the path with the least action.
 It *could have also* taken the path with the *second to least* action...but that's just slightly less likely.
-It *probably did not* take the path with the greatest action...but who knows, it might have.
+It *probably did not* take the path with the greatest action...but who knows --- it might have!
 It's like it rolls a dice to determine which path it goes on, but the dice is weighted so that lower-action paths are rolled more often than higher-action paths.

 The electron *wants* to take the lowest-action path...but sometimes decides not to.
-Sometimes fails.
+Sometimes it fails.

-So now we see what Lagrangian Mechanics really *is*: It's quantum mechanics, except that the lowest-action path is *so much likelier* than any other path that we almost never see the second-to-least action path taken.
+So now we see what Lagrangian Mechanics in classical mechanics really *is*:
+It's quantum mechanics, except that the lowest-action path is *so much likelier* than any other path that we almost never see the second-to-least action path taken.

 As it turns out, like Lagrangian mechanics opened eyes to new worlds in classical mechanics, the Path Integral formulation[^naming] of quantum